Djokovic out of US Open after hitting line judge with ball - WHIZ News

-NEW YORK (AP) — Top-seeded Novak Djokovic was defaulted from his fourth-round match at the U.S. Open after he accidentally hit a line judge in the neck with a tennis ball Sunday.

-It was a stunning end to Djokovic’s bid for an 18th Grand Slam title and his 26-0 start to this season.
+NEW YORK (AP) — Novak Djokovic was kicked out of the U.S. Open for accidentally hitting a line judge in the throat with a tennis ball after dropping a game in his fourth-round match Sunday, a stunning end to his 29-match winning streak and bid for an 18th Grand Slam title.

-With 2019 champion Rafael Nadal and Roger Federer not in the field this year, Djokovic arrived in New York as the overwhelming favorite.

-But it all came apart Saturday at Arthur Ashe Stadium, when Djokovic had just lost a game to his opponent, Pablo Carreno Busta, to fall behind 6-5 in the first set.

-As he walked to the sideline for the changeover, Djokovic smacked a ball behind him.
-The ball hit a line judge, who dropped to her knees at the back of the court and reached for her neck.
+As he walked to the Arthur Ashe Stadium sideline for a changeover, trailing Pablo Carreno Busta 6-5 in the first set, Djokovic — who was seeded and ranked No. 1 and an overwhelming favorite for the championship — angrily smacked a ball behind him.
+The ball flew right at the line judge, who dropped to her knees at the back of the court and reached for her neck.

-After a discussion of several minutes with officials on court, including tournament referee Soeren Friemel, Djokovic walked over to shake hands with Carreno Busta.
-Chair umpire Aurelie Tourte then announced the default.
+During a discussion of about 10 minutes near the net involving chair umpire Aurelie Tourte, tournament referee Soeren Friemel and Grand Slam supervisor Andreas Egli, Djokovic appeared to be pleading his case.
+But eventually, he walked over to shake hands with Carreno Busta.

+Tourte then announced that Djokovic was defaulted, the tennis equivalent of an ejection.

+“I was a little bit in shock, no?”
+Carreno Busta said later at a news conference done via video conference.

 But players who hit a ball out of anger and make contact with an on-court official have been defaulted in the past.